What is this deliverable for?

 Step 2 — Report Generation

-Trimoji aggregates the profiles, calculates collective scores, and pairwise compatibilities between all members.
+Trimoji aggregates profiles, calculates collective scores, and pairwise compatibilities between all members.
 The report is generated automatically.

 Step 3 — Utilization